simform-solutions/react-test/README.md

 3. Jest test case is pending to add.

 ## Suggestions
-1. I could use story book for componenets but did't added that due to limited time.
+1. I could use storybook for components but didn't add that due to limited time.
 2. Added SCSS in the project but could use stylus for better formatting.
 3. Could add pre-commit hook with husky to prevent pushing buggy code.
-4. I could use server side rendering for website crawling.
+4. I could use server-side rendering for website crawling.
 5. I could use recompose for functional components.